space-concordia-robotics/robotics-prototype/README.md

 ### Cloning and Pulling

 We are using git submodules in `robotics-prototype`.
 This means that we are using code that is external to our repository.
-To ensure that it also downloads all the packages, use the commands below :
+To ensure that it also downloads all the packages from the external repository, use the commands below :

 Clone : `git clone --recursive https://github.com/space-concordia-robotics/robotics-prototype`